keen/pingpong/README.md

 The Pingpong web interface should now be running on [localhost:5000](http://localhost:5000).
 Additionally, the checks you have configured should be running in the background of your web process.
 After a minute or so, you should start to see data appear on the Pingpong charts!

-You're now ready to commit your changes and push your app to Heroku.
+You're now ready to push your app to Heroku.

 ```
-$ git add checks.json
-$ git commit -am 'Added my checks'
 $ git push heroku master
 ```